flash-algo/kernel-course/README.md

 Learn how to develop high-performance kernels with [PyTorch](https://github.com/pytorch/pytorch), [Triton](https://github.com/triton-lang/triton), and [CuTe](https://github.com/NVIDIA/cutlass) while preserving numerical equivalence with the Python reference implementations.
 The exercises emphasize translating clear Python prototypes into optimized GPU kernels without sacrificing correctness.

 ## Basic Linear Algebra Subprograms

-The following BLAS kernels have been implemented in multiple frameworks.
+The following common BLAS kernels have been implemented in multiple frameworks.
 For each kernel, a ✅ indicates that the implementation is complete and verified to be numerically equivalent to the Python reference, a ❌ indicates that the implementation is pending.
 For more details on each kernel, please **click the name or icon**.

 | Name | Description | Equation | Flops | Data | Python | PyTorch | Triton | CuTe | Test |